vieiracodes/vieiracodes/README.md

 # Olá!
-Meu nome é Gabriel Vieira, um aspirante a Front-End :pager:
+Meu nome é Gabriel Vieira, um aspirante a Front-End 🗔

 <!--
 **vieiracodes/vieiracodes** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.